 8. Oak Wood-look Kitchen Tiles

 Wood effect porcelain flooring is a more practical choice to solid wood floor and the prints and tones available certainly do mimic the look of real wood!
 Oak wood-look kitchen tiles offer an authenticity and warmth just as real oak does, working beautifully with oak beams – an ever-popular feature to have whether it be in a new build or an original element of character properties.
 The Henbury Antique Oak wood porcelain ticks all the boxes for a neutral oak wood-look porcelain.
 Wood effect porcelain, unlike real wood, is also suitable for underfloor heating.
-Underfloor heating is an increasingly popular asset to have in the home - providing warmth from the floor up!
+Underfloor heating is an increasingly popular asset to have in the home - providing warmth from the floor up.

-9. Herringbone and Chevron Tile Trends
+9. Herringbone Tile Trends

 10. Parquet Wood-look Tiles

-If you’re wishing to create a classic basketweave effect in your kitchen then the Alderton parquet wood effect range is for you!
+If you’re wishing to create a classic basketweave effect in your kitchen then the Alderton parquet wood effect range is for you.
 The soft neutral tones in wood effect tiles help to create a calm and inviting kitchen space and the parquet pattern offers a timeless and elegant feel.
 The intricate texture and pattern of this parquet wood effect tile also provides a forgiving surface for everyday busy homes, pictured below in the Birch and Walnut shades.

 Frequently asked questions